SDK UI & Core for iOS

 In case of a payment attempt failure, the capability of cascade payment processing can be used (details).
 This capability implies executing a sequence of payment attempts via alternative providers without the payment method change and can be set up upon coordination with the ecommpay specialists.

 If this capability is set up for the project in use, then after the first unsuccessful attempt, a notification is received from SDK UI & Core for iOS.
-This notification contains the cascading_with_redirect = trueattribute-value pair.
+This notification contains the cascading_with_redirect = true attribute-value pair.
 Along with that, the error page with the button to retry making the payment is shown to the customer.
 If the 3‑D Secure authentication is not required as part of the additional attempt, then the attempt is executed without any further interaction with the customer.
 Otherwise, a separate page opens for repeating the authentication process.

 Collecting customer data